-ProtoSounds is equipped with a RESET feature (Feature 18) that resets all programmable options back to their original factory settings.
+ProtoSounds® is equipped with a RESET feature (Feature 18) that resets all programmable options back to their original factory settings.
 This is a useful feature if you find your engine not operating the way you think it should and don't want to take the time to check each RESET feature one at a time.
 To reset all the RESET features back to their original factory settings, enter RESET and go to Feature 18.
-(See the section entitled Using

-RESET To Program

-ProtoSounds® on page 18).
-Once in Feature 18, press the transformer whistle button and wait for ProtoSounds to sound a garbled bell sound.
+(See the section entitled Using RESET To Program ProtoSounds® on page 17).
+Once in Feature 18, press the transformer whistle button and wait for ProtoSounds® to sound a garbled bell sound.
+Then interrupt the throttle to enter forward.